tildearrow/soundtracker/papers/ssformat.md

 the format is very similar to the one used in family BASIC for the play command.

+every property may take a value from a Lisp expression if it contains parentheses (e.g. `f(* 256 4)`.

 ## proper format

 + $: select channel.